goldginkgo/architecture_tool_django/README.rst

 The tool can also be extended as a configuration and asset management tool and single source of truth for the real IT environment.
 For example, if you add a new user in the tool, then the user will be created in your IT environments via a background job.

-Furthermore, it will provide some lightweight solutions for uses to draw architecture diagrams for their applications in cloud environments.
+Furthermore, it will provide some lightweight solutions for uses  in the future to draw architecture diagrams for their applications in hybird cloud environments.

 Functional Features
 -------------------